 Find out what SIM card your device uses

-Most manufacturers list the SIM card size needed for each device on their website, so you can search to find out what size you need.
-For example, if your device needs a "micro SIM" you should buy a "nano SIM to micro SIM" adapter.
-If your device uses a "nano SIM", you don't need an adapter.
+Most manufacturers list the SIM card size for each device on their website, so you can search to find out what size you need.
+For example, if your device uses a micro SIM you should buy a nano SIM to micro SIM adapter.
+If your device uses a nano SIM, you don't need an adapter.

 Verified compatible devices that don't need an adapter: